The Great Gatsby Mansions, Part II: Long Island's Lost Gilded Age Mansions

 “There have been far too many demolitions of historic houses on Long Island, and the threat is still with us today," Lemle says.
 "Perhaps, if we can just bring more of these places into the light, then more people will become aware of their significance and we'll stop destroying our past."

-See other threatened sites in the Long Island area at the Society for the Preservation of Long Island's Antiquities.
+See other threatened sites in the Long Island area at the Preservation Long Island website.